inria-muse/video_collection/README.md

 impacting the playback experience.
 This information is updated once per second, so we adjusted our collection period accordingly.
 Netflix reports a variety of statistics.
 We focused on the player and buffer state information;
-including whether the player is playing or not, buffer levels (\ie, length of video present in the buffer), and the buffering resolution.
+including whether the player is playing or not, buffer levels (i.e., length of video present in the buffer), and the buffering resolution.
 * *YouTube: iframe API.* We used the YouTube iframe API to periodically extract player status information, including current video resolution, available playback buffer (in seconds) and current playing position.
 Additionally, we collect events reported by the <video>
-HTML5 tag, which exposes the times that the player starts or stops the video playback due to both user interaction (\eg, pressing pause) or due to lack of available content in the buffer.
+HTML5 tag, which exposes the times that the player starts or stops the video playback due to both user interaction (e.g., pressing pause) or due to lack of available content in the buffer.
 * *Twitch and Amazon: HTML 5 tag parsing.* As the two services expose no proprietary interface, we generalized the module developed for